Unitpackage Structure

 Frictionless Datapackage

-The description of the frictionless datapackage presented here, is based on adapted examples found in the frictionless documentation.
+The frictionless Data Package description is based on examples from the frictionless documentation.

 A minimal datapackage in your file system consists of two files: